ales-tsurko/cells/README.md

 # Cells

-Live coder's editor/IDE.
-Use SuperCollider, Python, Tidal Cycles, Node.js etc. in the same project.
+Cells is a live coding environment.
+It allows you to organize and run code snippets for interpretted programming languages.
+That means SuperCollider, Python, Tidal Cycles, Node.js etc. can be mixed in the same project.